-- Connect the “R” pin of the shift cable and adjust the barrel to fit nicely into its slot with the black plastic holder.
+- Connect the “R” pin of the shift cable and adjust the barrel to fit nicely into its slot in the black plastic cup barrel holder.

 - Connect the “R” pin of the throttle cable and adjust the barrel so that the throttle lever is close to the throttle stop position.
 The service manual says that you should be able to slide a piece of paper between the throttle lever and the throttle stop.
 But, on my 115HP engine, there’s a plastic panel covering the throttle stop.